Alvorada9999/dont_trust/README.md

 sudo apt-get install tor
 sudo apt-get install libssl3
 ```
+## Usage

+- Press "ESC" to change between "EDIT" and "VIEW" modes
+- Press "j" to go down and "k" to go up
+- Press "ENTER" to send the message

 ### You must provide your rsa private key and the rsa public key from your peer:
 ##### Dear tor users, "PGP keys" can be used as long the key is RSA, [which is the default algorithm for key generation in software like GnuPG](https://www.gnupg.org/faq/gnupg-faq.html#new_key_algo) and many others